intermine/im-tables/CONTRIBUTING.md

 ```

 Start a development server, which builds (and rebuilds the test indices) and
-serves them to the world (and runs the tests):
+serves them to the world:

 ```sh
 npm start
 ```
+Navigate to `localhost:9000`.
+This uses the Flymine service and does not require a local testmine running on your machine.

 To use the test indices you will need a data server running the intermine-demo
 application at port 8080 on your machine - you can get this by running the